adrienjoly/adrienjoly.github.io/slides/testing/slides.md

 # 👫  Integration testing

-## Every component behaves as expected
+- Goal: every component behaves as expected
+- More complex, slower to write, need maintenance
+- How: inject mocks and spies into the system

 ---
 class: dbl-size, middle